hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01e-Multimedia.md

 > [From Wikipedia:](https://en.wikipedia.org/wiki/Convolution) a convolution is a mathematical process which can be applied to an audio signal to achieve many interesting high-quality linear effects.
 Very often, the effect is used to simulate an acoustic space such as a concert hall, cathedral, or outdoor amphitheater.
 It can also be used for complex filter effects, like a muffled sound coming from inside a closet, sound underwater, sound coming through a telephone, or playing through a vintage speaker cabinet.
 This technique is very commonly used in major motion picture and music production and is considered to be extremely versatile and of high quality.

-E__ach unique effect is defined by an impulse response.__ An impulse response can be represented as an audio file and can be recorded from a real acoustic space such as a cave, or can be synthetically generated through a wide variety of techniques.
+__Each unique effect is defined by an impulse response.__ An impulse response can be represented as an audio file and can be recorded from a real acoustic space such as a cave, or can be synthetically generated through a wide variety of techniques.
 We can find many high quality impulses on the Web (for example @@TJS OK? [here](https://www.kvraudio.com/forum/viewtopic.php?p=2102159)).
 The impulse used in the example is the one recorded at the opera: La Scala Opera of Milan, in Italy.
 It's a .wav file.

 Try [this demo](https://webaudioapi.com/samples/room-effects/) to see the difference between different impulse files!